INTRODUCING

 Kay Fredericks Room

-Water~Stone Review is proud to feature the work of our six Pushcart nominees from our most recent issue, Vol. 25 “How Quiet Burns.”
+Water~Stone Review is proud to feature the work of our six Pushcart nominees from our last issue, Vol. 25 “How Quiet Burns.”
 Congratulations to Catharina Coenen, tswb, Ty Chapman, Sin Yong-Mok (translated by Jake Levine and Brother Anthony), J.G.
 Jesman, and Ernestine Saankaláxt Hayes.

 Finalist for the CLMP Firecracker Award